 Step 5: Choose Quality Stocks

 After selecting sectors, locate the top and quality stocks of the sectors.
-You must have the fundamental knowledge to know which stock is quality or good stock and can give a high return in near future.
+You must have the fundamental knowledge to know which stock is quality or good stock and can give a high return in the near future.

 As you are a beginner then most probably you don’t have information or knowledge about stock fundamentals.
-So, note down all the stocks of the sector or simply search for top stocks of the sector and note down all the stocks.
+So, note down all the stocks of the sector or simply search for the top stocks of the sector and note down all the stocks.

 Check all the stocks one by one on YouTube or blogs to check if everything is right in the stock or not.
 Note down all the stocks that are fundamentally good and strong.
 Then compare all the stocks of the sector and find the top stocks of the sector.

 Note: The price of any stock can not define whether the stock is good or not.